North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 So, if all that wasn't enough, Amber discovered Sunday night, right after our return, that Spartan had a horrible ear infection.
 We are in that field twice a day, every day.
 He never let on he wasn't feeling well.
 Off to the vet Monday for an exam and meds.
 By Friday, he was still feeling rotten so we went back and let them sedate, shave, examine his ear then clean his teeth while he was under.
 Turns out both ears were infected!
 The assumption is some small punctures from playing with the 10 month old puppies got infected.
 He was already on the way to recovery with 4 days of antibiotics on board.
 He's on light duty guarding the barn and getting extra love.

 Ruby, who was 10 days early with Fern (21.5" at birth) and 3 days with Willow (22" at birth), went overdue by 3 days this time.
 We watched her with cameras placed in the barn.
 We called it RubyTV and it was on 24/7.
-She was bred to sex-sorted semen, giving us a 93% chance of a heifer.
+She was bred to sex-sorted semen, giving us a 90+% chance of a heifer.
 Boy were were surprised!
 She finally calved with a bull calf at 1AM July 5th.
-He is full blood related to Willow.
+He's a full blood relation to Willow.
 We named him Porterhouse because he's huge, 27", another rarity for Ruby.

 RubyTV as seen from our couch.